qntm/base1/README.md

 # base1

-Base1 is encodes arbitrary binary data as a string of repeated "A" characters.
+Base1 encodes arbitrary binary data as a string of repeated "A" characters.
 With analogy to the [unary numeral system](https://en.wikipedia.org/wiki/Unary_numeral_system), the binary data is encoded in the length of the string.
 This JavaScript module, `base1`, is the first implementation of the Base1 encoding.

 An empty input becomes the empty string.
 The single byte 0x00 becomes "A".
 0x01 becomes "AA".
 0x02 becomes "AAA".
 0xFF becomes